mkurovski/emnist_dl2prod/README.md

 Part 2:

-will be publiched on September 18th
+will be published about mid-October

 The code has been tested with Docker `Version 18.06.1-ce-mac73 (26764)`